 - Access to family-centered services for children and teens.

 - Opportunities to help advance our mission by becoming a volunteer or supporter.

 - Training for OHSU employees and for health care professionals in the community.

 Trying to reach a clinic?

 If you need to reach a specific OHSU clinic to check on your referral, for example, or because you’re running late for your appointment, please call the clinic directly.
 If you don’t see the number you need below, call OHSU’s main number: 503-494-8311.
 Please see our team page to find providers by type of service.

 You do not need a referral for a primary care appointment.
-You can call the clinic directly.

 - Dermatology: 503-418-3376 (laser hair removal)

 - Doernbecher Gender Clinic: 503-346-0640 (care for children and teens)